 About this Research Topic

-The first International Conference on Microbial Ecotoxicology will be held in Lyon (France) on November 21-24, 2017.
-Organized by the emerging Network of Microbial Ecotoxicology & the Rovaltain Foundation, the conference will focus on the main research advances on microbial ecotoxicology.
+The first International Conference on Microbial Ecotoxicology was hosted in Lyon (France) on November 21-24, 2017.
+The conference was organized by the emerging Network of Microbial Ecotoxicology & the Rovaltain Foundation, the conference focused on the main research advances on microbial ecotoxicology.

 Microbial Ecotoxicology is an emerging branch of Science at the crossroads between microbial ecology, microbial toxicology, ecotoxicology, physics and chemistry.
 It addresses an increasing global demand from policy makers and civil society because of the threat to environmental and human health caused by intense anthropogenic activities.